-Most of Minnesota received normal to below normal precipitation ("normal" being the statistical median based on data from 1961-90) during the 2000 water year (figs. 1 and 2).
-Greatest departures from normal were in central and southwestern parts of the State which were several inches below normal in some places.
-The south-central part of the State which was the only area with above normal precipitation for the year.
-The deviations from normal ranged from approximately 8 inches below normal in the central part of the State to approximately 1 inch above normal in the south central.
+Most of Minnesota received normal to above normal precipitation ("normal" being the statistical median based on data from 1961-90) during the 2001 water year (figs. 1 and 2).
+The greatest departures from normal were in the east-central and northeastern parts of the State, which were several inches above normal in some places.
+The deviations from normal ranged from greater than 6 inches above normal in the east-central and west-central parts of the State to almost no deviations in the northwest.

-Precipitation totals for the first quarter, October 1 to December 31, 1999, were 2 to 3 inches below normal throughout the State.
-Most of the precipitation occurred in October, with the northeast part of the State receiving over 2 inches.
+Precipitation totals for the first quarter, October 1 to December 31, 2000, were 2 to 3 inches above normal in the northwestern and north-central parts of the State.
+Most of the precipitation occurred in November, with parts of the State receiving greater than 4 inches.
+The northern part of the State received the most precipitation.
+The remainder of the State had precipitation near normal.

-Precipitation for the second quarter, January 1 to March 31, 2000, was near normal for the entire State.
-The greatest deviation was in the central part of the State which received about three-fourths of normal precipitation.
+Precipitation for the second quarter, January 1 to March 31, 2001, was near normal for the entire State.
+The greatest deviation was in the northwestern part of the State, which received about 1.2 inches above normal.
+Snowfall totals were near normal for most of the State